CARS PERIER

 the

-The present fleet is 120 vehicles, including an 80 seater double deck.
+The 2014 fleet was 130 vehicles, including an 80 seater double deck and

 The business activity is divided between coaching (about 40%), factory